-- For Mr. Canterna, an amount equal to two times annual salary for one year and one times annual salary for the remainder of his life with an estimated present value of \$159,747, and - For Mr. Kowalski, an amount equal to two times annual salary for one year of \$2,200. - Termination following a change in control, two times annual salary at the time of termination for two years, and an amount equal to the annual salary for the remainder of his life, with an estimated present value of, for: - Mr. Canterna: \$162,511, and - Mr. Kowalski: \$111,548. - 7.b-Voluntary resignation (retirement) an amount equal to annual salary for the remainder of his life with an estimated present value of, for Mr. Canterna: \$157,181.
-As of December 31, 2006, Mr. Canterna qualifies for this benefit because he would have met the age and service requirements (see footnote 5) to receive retirement treatment upon termination, provided the Board of Directors grants continuation. - In the case of involuntary termination without cause, voluntary termination for good reason, or termination following a change in control, outplacement assistance. - Disability payments: In the case of termination due to disability, for: - Mr. Canterna: \$906,494, in disability payments, representing the present value of an annual payment of \$149,122 from the Executive Long Term Disability Plan until age 65.
-This value does not reflect estimated annual payments of \$120,000 from the company's Group LTD Plan or exclude other income offsets, and - Mr. Kowalski: \$1,734,870, in disability payments, representing the present value of an annual payment of \$176,917 from the Executive Long Term Disability Plan until age 65.
+- For Mr. Canterna, an amount equal to two times annual salary for one year and one times annual salary for the remainder of his life with an estimated present value of \$177,167, and - For Mr. Lilly, an amount equal to two times annual salary for one year of \$4.610. - Termination following a change in control, two times annual salary at the time of termination for two years, and an amount equal to the annual salary for the remainder of his life, with an estimated present value of, for each of Messrs.
+Canterna and Lilly, in the amount of \$180,816, and \$157,852, respectively. - 7.a-Voluntary resignation (retirement) an amount equal to annual salary for the remainder of his life with an estimated present value of, for Mr. Canterna: \$173,700.
+As of December 31, 2007, Mr. Canterna qualifies for this benefit because he would have met the age and service requirements (see footnote 5) to receive retirement treatment upon termination, provided the Board of Directors grants continuation. - Disability, an amount equal to \$56,248 for Mr. Canterna. - In the case of involuntary termination without cause, voluntary termination for good reason, or termination following a change in control, outplacement assistance of \$35,000. - Disability payments: In the case of termination due to disability, for: - Mr. Canterna: \$1,038,322, in disability payments, representing the present value of an annual payment of \$192,000 from the Executive Long Term Disability Plan until age 65.
 This value does not reflect estimated annual payments of \$120,000 from the company's Group LTD Plan or exclude other income offsets.
-The value of the retirement plan benefit is correspondingly reduced by \$7,702 due to the benefit being payable at age 65 rather than age 60. - Death benefit: In the case of death, the named executive officer's estate would receive life insurance proceeds of, for: - Mr. Canterna: \$1,192,599, an amount equal to the sum of two times his annual salary (less \$50,000 in insurance from the company's group life insurance plan maintained for other SPX employees), in the amount of \$671,000, and gross-ups for federal and other tax liabilities in the amount of \$521,599, and - Mr. Kowalski: \$1,226,686, an amount equal to the sum of two times his annual salary (less \$50,000 in insurance from the company's group life insurance plan maintained for other SPX employees), in the amount of \$722,500, and gross-ups for federal and other tax liabilities in the amount of \$504,186. - Each of the following benefits will be provided, in the case of involuntary termination without cause or voluntary termination for good reason, for one year, or termination following a change in control, for two years. - Health and dental insurance premiums, - Car Allowance,
+The value of the retirement plan benefits is correspondingly reduced by \$85,160 due to the benefit being payable at age 65 rather than age 60. - Mr. Lilly: \$1,319,972, in disability payments, representing the present value of an annual payment of \$192,000 from the Executive Long Term Disability Plan until age 65.
+This value does not reflect estimated annual payments of \$120,000 from the company's Group LTD Plan or exclude other income offsets. - Death benefit: In the case of death, the named executive officer's estate would receive life insurance proceeds of, for: - Mr. Canterna: \$1,370,420, an amount equal to the sum of two times his annual salary (less \$50,000 in insurance from the company's group life insurance plan maintained for other SPX employees), in the amount of \$750,000, and gross-ups for federal and other tax liabilities in the amount of \$620,420, and - Mr. Lilly: \$1,400,135, an amount equal to the sum of two times his annual salary (less \$50,000 in insurance from the company's group life insurance plan maintained for other SPX employees), in the amount of \$750,000, and gross-ups for federal and other tax liabilities in the amount of \$650,135. - Post-Retirement Health: In the event of termination following a change in control or involuntary termination without cause or voluntary termination for good reason, \$174,396 for Mr. Canterna in post-retirement health benefits. - Additional Benefits: In addition to the above, in the case of involuntary termination without cause or voluntary termination for good reason, or termination following a change in control, each of Messrs.
+Canterna and Lilly would receive: health and dental insurance premiums; car

-- Annual physicals,

-- Country club dues, and

-- Financial planning services.
+Allowance; annual physicals; country club dues; and financial planning services.
 Provision of these benefits will cease upon receipt of equivalent benefits from another employer.